Teamwork Helped Win Federal Grant For School District

 “This funding will allow us to make a meaningful difference in the lives of so many of our students,” said Katherine Loudon, director of counseling, equity and diversity for WCSD.
 “It will help break a damaging and devastating cycle by providing intervention services for students who are affected by violence and substance use in their daily lives.”

-Long before the tragedy at Sparks Middle School, the Community Foundation had foresight to connect WCSD with Community Matters, an educational consulting firm from Santa Rosa California to conduct a climate audit for schools and stakeholder workshop.
+The Community Foundation connected the WCSD with Community Matters, an educational consulting firm from Santa Rosa California to conduct a climate audit for schools and stakeholder workshop.
 At the conclusion of the audit, evidence-based suggestions for the School District, school staff, students, families and the community were outlined in a written report published in January 2014.